+- Report to the appropriate health care professional when a medication

+taken.

+- Understand the proper and effects of prescribed and over-the-counter medications.

+- Know which medication containers are .

+- Use proper devices.

+- Keep accurate regarding medications.

+Examples are:

-- Report to the appropriate health care professional when a medication was not taken. - Understand the proper use and side effects of prescribed and over-thecounter medications. - Know which medication containers are correct. - Use proper measuring devices. - Keep accurate records regarding medications.
-Examples are: - Inventory of narcotics. - Record of medications taken including date, time and dosage. - Know what to report and document.
-Examples are: - Any medication dosages not taken. - Adverse side effects. - A decrease in the client's ability to self-administer medications.
+- Inventory of narcotics. - Record of medications taken including , time and . - Know what to report and document.
+Examples are: - Any medication dosages not . - Adverse side effects. - A in the client's ability to self-administer medications.